xynree/notes/books/About Face The Essentials of Interaction Design/3 - Interaction Details/19_Designing for Mobile and Other Devices.md

 - Approach that uses both a tool bar AND a tool carousel can accomplish most of what a menu bar can do

 ### Drawers

+- Drawers provide access to a vertical list of navigational elements, similar to tasks
+- Hide in a panel that lives in a lyer under the main content area
+- Also called the hamburger menu
+- Slides the content area horizontally to reveal the drawer under it

+Scondary-action drawers

+- Can be used to replace a navigational tab bar or to interact with a secondary set of objects
+- Usually slide open from the left

+Double Drawers
+Use both a left hand drawer for views and a right hand drawer for messages

+Item-Level Drawers

+- Move concept of slide-to-reveal drawers into individual ites in a list
+- Sliding an item to the left or right reveals a tool bar under the item, avoiding the need for a tool bar at the top or bottom of the content area
+  - Difficult for users to discover without a visual cue
+  - Swiped item can be obscured when the drawer is open
+  - More standard gestures may consequentailly become impossible

+Drawer Behaviors to Avoid

+- Limit the number of animated screen transitions

+Drawer Controversy

+- People claim that drawers hamper user engagement by hiding functionality
+- Benefits of drawer = cleaner main interface and ability to make functions a swipe and ta paway
+- Drawers work well for apps where you expect users to be constantly using many functions
+- Apps that are only casually used may be best suited for tabs

+### Tap-to-reveal and direct manipulation